fsaporito/KVCache/README.md

 # KV Cache
-C++ Implementation of a Key-Value cache
+C++ Implementation of a Key-Value cache.

+The cache is composed by a primary cache (RAM Cache) and a secondary cache (Storage Cache).

+The RAM Cache has a maximum size.
+When the maximum capacity has been reached, KV Pairs will be evicted based on the selected cache eviction strategies to make place to new elements.
+Evicted elements will then be moved to the secondary cache.

 ## Tools and Required Software